 Getting the finances in order

-It may sound strange to think about your finances more so at different times of the year, but winter means that you need to be more aware of your spending.
-Not just at Christmas time for the extra expenditure but also the increase in energy costs.
-Saving and being extra cautious with your money will mean that you won’t be worried too much when unexpected bills land on the doorstep.
+It may sound strange to think about your finances more so at different times of the year, but winter means you need to be more aware of your spending.
+Not just at Christmas time for the extra expenditure but also the increase in possible energy costs, winter gear, snow removal, and so on.
+Saving, setting a budget and being extra cautious with your money will mean that you won’t be worried too much when unexpected bills land on your doorstep.

 Heating and water issues

-There is nothing worse than getting home on a cold day, or waking up and walking downstairs, to find that your heating system is not working as it should be.
+Nothing is worse than getting home on a cold day or waking up and walking downstairs to find that your heating system is not working as it should be.
 It can be a huge disaster.
 It always happens on the coldest day of the year, right?
 However, while you can never predict if this is going to happen, you can do things to help prevent it from happening.
-Getting your heating and water system checked out regularly and having your boiler serviced can help you to ensure that you keep things working and good order.
-Plus if a part looks like it is on its way out.
-Then getting it replaced or at least being aware of it, can help you to fix the issues far quicker.
+Getting your heating and water system checked regularly and having your boiler serviced can help ensure that you keep things working and in good order.
+Plus, if a part looks like it is on its way out.
+Then getting it replaced or at least being aware of it can help you fix the issues quicker.
+Servicing your boiler regularly ensures efficiency, and if you find your home is struggling to get warm, it may be time to replace the boiler, get a new heating system or maybe even get your ducts cleaned, depending on the type of heat and system you rely on.

-Rain, rain go away, but alas, during the winter, the rain can hit your home hard, and this can cause extra pressure on your roof especially if there has been some severe weather in terms of wind previously.
-Roof slates can move, and so with that will cause leaks into your home.
-The issue you have with your roof is that you may not even know there is a problem until the interior of your home starts to suffer.
-Many people have attic and loft spaces in which a roof would leak into at first.
-If there is a storm taking place, get your roof checked, or at the very least have someone look at it afterwards to ensure known slates have moved.
+Rain and rain go away, but alas, during the winter, the snow, freezing rain and rain can hit your home hard, which can cause extra pressure on your roof, especially if there has been severe weather in terms of wind previously.
+Roof shingles and tiles can move, break, or erode, and so with that will cause leaks in your home.
+The issue with your roof is that you may not even know there is a problem until the interior of your home starts to suffer.
+Many people have attic and loft spaces that a roof would leak into at first.
+If there is a storm, check your roof, or at the very least, have someone look at it afterwards to ensure there aren’t any tiny issues that could become something massive.

-Let’s hope these suggestions help you when it comes to getting your home and life prepped for winter.
+Let’s hope these suggestions help you prepare your home and life for winter.